hyperdigital/hd_structureddata/README.md

 | ------ | ------|
 | Indexed search (indexed_search)  | tx_indexedsearch_pi2%5Baction%5D=search&tx_indexedsearch_pi2[search][sword]=###SWORD###&no_cache=1 |
 | Faceted Search (ke_search) | tx_kesearch_pi1[sword]=###SWORD###&no_cache=1 |

-After installing this extension, a new ViewHelper with empty output is available for use in your Fluid templates: `{f:imageStructuredData(image: image, uri: 'https:\\www.web.com\fileadmin\img.jpg')}`.
-This ViewHelper integrates structured data for images across your TYPO3 website.
-The `image` parameter is used to pass the image object.
-If you need to provide an alternative URL instead of publicUrl, use the `uri` parameter (of type string).

 ## Possibility to use it on detail pages (news, products, etc.)